wgnrto/uniteye/README.md

 The first setting is a reference to the [Web Cam Input](#web-cam-input) component you wish to use.
 After that you can select a texture to use as the gaze location dot, we include a simple cross-hair in our package.
 If you wish to use our [CSV Logger](#csv-logger), simply reference the CSV Logger component from the scene, our prefab already has one included.
 Below that you have 4 toggle boxes, these can be used to toggle the gaze location dot, show or hide the eye crops, toggle the visualization of our [Area Of Interest](#area-of-interest) system and show the button to toggle our runtime [Gaze UI](#gaze-ui).

 Moving on, you can select between our [Calibration](#calibration) types.
-We currently offer `None`, which only uses the raw neural network output of the underlying [EyeMU](https://github.com/FIGLAB/EyeMU) model, `Ridge Regression` which uses a weighted sum Ridge Regression to refine the gaze location and `ML Calibration` where we use our own machine learning multilayer perceptron that we train when calibrating.
+We currently offer `None`, which only uses the raw neural network output of the underlying [EyeMU](https://github.com/FIGLAB/EyeMU) model, `Ridge Regression`, which uses a weighted sum Ridge Regression to refine the gaze location and `ML Calibration` where we use our own machine learning multilayer perceptron that we train when calibrating.
 Currently, the ML calibration offers the highest accuracy and should be preferred.
 The current gaze location in x and y pixels coordinates (with zero at the top left corner) is displayed below the calibration type.

 The last setting is the filtering selection.
-We currently offer a [Kalman](https://en.wikipedia.org/wiki/Kalman_filter) filter, a simple Easing filter which is a weighted sum filter between the last and the current gaze location, combinations of those two and a [One Euro](https://gery.casiez.net/1euro/) filter.
-Depending on what filter is selected, you can also tinker with the relevant filter values to suit your needs.
+We currently offer a [Kalman](https://en.wikipedia.org/wiki/Kalman_filter) filter, a simple Easing filter, which is a weighted sum filter between the last and the current gaze location, combinations of those two and a [One Euro](https://gery.casiez.net/1euro/) filter.
+Depending on the selected filter, you can also tinker with the relevant filter values to suit your needs.
 We recommend the One Euro filter as it offers the best smoothing performance while being quick when larger location changes happen, but you're welcome to try out the other options.

 #### CSV Logger:
 This is the last component in our prefab and handles our CSV logging.
-If you do not wish to use the CSV Logging, simply disable this component and nothing will be logged!
+If you do not wish to use the CSV Logging, simply disable this component, and nothing will be logged!

 ![](./Documentation/Images/CSVLoggerInspector.png)